olillevik/skatteetaten.github.io/OpenShift/index.md

 ## Requirements for the Aurora OpenShift Platform

-The Norwegian Tax Administration maintains millions of lines of code and employs X people in software development, IT operations, management and supporting roles.
+The Norwegian Tax Administration maintains millions of lines of code and employs 800 people in software development, IT operations, management and supporting roles.
 When the need for new software arises - to either replace existing systems or to handle new or changed responsibilities - a project is created for that purpose.
 The projects are often heavily staffed with external consultants, and when complete they are transferred to the Line.
 The Line will